 Your Russell Street dentist will look for the signs of a bite disorder such as worn or damaged teeth, but there are additional symptoms that can affect both oral health and daily life:

 - Teeth grinding or clenching, often characterized by worn teeth

 - Neck and shoulder pain

 - Clicking or popping when opening or closing jaw

 Your treatment will be tailored to your unique dental concerns, designed to address any tooth damage and restore your dental health.
-Dr. Davis, Dr. Gauthier or Dr. Murray may recommend any one, or a combination of the following treatments for TMJ:
+Dr. Gauthier or Dr. Murray may recommend any one, or a combination of the following treatments for TMJ:

 - Occlusal equilibration: bite correction therapy to enable the teeth to come into proper contact.
 This may involve one or several restorative dental treatments: